-Year-round access to Halilağa for field exploration is faciliated by well maintained, paved roads, although snow during winter may temporarily restrict vehicle movement.
+Year-round access to Halilağa for field exploration is facilitated by well maintained, paved roads, although snow during winter may temporarily restrict vehicle movement.
 The Biga Peninsula has fertile soil and a Mediterranean climate with mild, wet winters and hot, dry summers.
-Temperatures range from 15° to 35° Celsius in the summer season and -20° to -10° Celsius in the winter months.
-The annual rainfall is approximately 30 cm, generally falling as mixed rain and snow in late fall and winter.
+Temperatures range from 15° to 35° Celsius in the summer season and -20° to -10°

-10 The NSR on gold is 2% and precious metals is 4%.
+&lt;sup>19 The NSR on gold is 2% and precious metals is 4%.
 The NSR on (non-gold) precious metals is reduced by 50% as long as the material is processed in Turkey.